pmq20/node-packer/README.md

 ## Usage

     nodec [OPTION]...
 ENTRANCE
-      -V, --node-version=8/6/4         Selects the Node.js version to compile with -r, --root=DIR                   Specifies the path to the root of the application -o, --output=FILE                Specifies the path of the output file -d, --tmpdir=DIR                 Specifies the directory for temporary files
+      -r, --root=DIR                   Specifies the path to the root of the application -o, --output=FILE                Specifies the path of the output file -d, --tmpdir=DIR                 Specifies the directory for temporary files